Dpdl-io/DpdlEngine/doc/Dpdl_documentation.md

 #### 'struct' initialization

-Struct member variables can be statically initialized but can also be reassigned explicitly upon 'struc' variable declaration, in a similar way like in C.
+Struct member variables can be statically initialized but can also be reassigned explicitly upon 'struct' variable declaration, in a similar way like in C.

 The ordering of the variables within the initialization (i.e {...}) need to reflect the ordering inside the 'struct'